intel/media-delivery/README.rst

 Running these tools is as simply as the following examples.

-* For encoding quality measurement of some YUV file:
+* For encoding quality measurement of some YUV file (currently tool accepts only 8-bit I420 YUV input):

 ::